How the PF Can Help You

-- You are over 18 years old.
-We cannot see children or young people under 18.
+- Be an individual over 18 years old.
+We do not offer counselling to couples, children, or young people under 18.

-- We do not accept ‘referrals’ or requests on behalf of other people, even close family members.
+- Request counselling for yourself directly.
+We do not accept ‘referrals’ or requests on behalf of other people, even close family members.

-- You can speak sufficient English to discuss the issues you want to explore.
+- Be able to speak sufficient English to discuss the issues you want to explore.
 Although we occasionally have counsellors who are willing to work in different languages, we are not able to offer a multilingual service, or to provide translators.

 If you would like counselling at the PF, the first stage is to complete a Counselling Request form.
 The form can be completed online here, or we can send one to you by post on request.